UNSW-ZZSC9020/project/report/.ipynb_checkpoints/ZZSC9020_Template_GroupG-checkpoint.md

 Rationale for Inclusion:
-The decision to include an LSTM model in this study stems from its proven capability in handling sequential data with dependencies over time, which is a common characteristic of electricity usage data.
+The decision to include an LSTM model in this study stems from its proven capability in handling sequential data with dependencies over time, which is a common characteristic of electricity usage data [@Huang2016].
 Electricity demand forecasting involves understanding patterns that unfold over time, influenced by factors such as weather, time of day, and economic conditions.
 Traditional models often struggle with capturing these temporal dynamics effectively, especially when the sequences have long time dependencies.

 LSTMs are designed to overcome the vanishing gradient problem that can occur with standard RNNs in the training process, allowing them to learn from data where important events are separated by long time lags.
 This capability is critical for accurately predicting electricity demand where previous consumption patterns and external factors like weather conditions can significantly influence future demand.

-Incorporating LSTM into our model stack allows us to capture deeper insights into the temporal dynamics of the dataset, potentially improving our forecasting accuracy significantly.

 # Exploratory Data Analysis